 Vicarious liability can also be applied to other situations where one person is paramount in the relationship and the other person is dependent, which is why parents can sometimes be found vicariously liable for the wrongdoings of their children, as discussed in

-this episode of our ). subrogation podcast The Respondeat Superior Doctrine &
+this episode of our .
+On Subrogation podcast The Respondeat Superior Doctrine & Subrogation Arbitration

 The Respondeat Superior Doctrine can become more difficult to apply when an employee’s actions are not as clearly within the scope of employment.
 For example, if a delivery driver stops to get gas mid-delivery and a tort occurs, this stop to get gas will likely be determined as a “detour” – a brief activity that an employer might reasonably expect to occur within the course of employment, and for which the employer can be vicariously liable.

-Still have questions?
-Check out our insurance subrogation podcast “
+Still have questions about this vicarious liability as it applies to subrogation lawsuits?
+Check out our insurance subrogation podcast, “

-” as well as our On Subrogation to hear subrogation lawyers break down complicated topics in easy to understand ways. collection of subrogation videos on YouTube
+On Subrogation ,” as well as our collection of subrogation education videos on YouTube, to hear Rathbone Group’s skilled subrogation lawyers break down complicated topics in easy-to-understand ways.